mendix/docs/content/en/docs/refguide/modeling/application-logic/expressions/begin-of-date-function-calls.md

 You can also calculate the end of a time period from the specified date.
 For more information, see [End-of Date Function Calls](/refguide/end-of-date-function-calls/).

-## 2 BeginOfDay
+## 2 beginOfDay

-The `BeginOfDay` function calculates the beginning of the day compared to the initial date.
+The `beginOfDay` function calculates the beginning of the day compared to the initial date.

 ### 2.1 Input Parameters